parrotmac/compustar-remote/README.md

 This is an example of how to interface Compustar/Firstech remotes using Python.
 See the hookup guide below for connection details.

+Watch: Here's a vido demonstration of using a Compustar remote to control a Philips Hue color light [YouTube](https://www.youtube.com/watch?v=nWA2bXaIzMM)

 # Command Structure

 A command hex-encoded from a decoder module will give you something like this: